National Teen Pregnancy Prevention Month

 - Birth rates are higher among Hispanic and black adolescents than among their white counterparts.

-- While Hispanics have the highest teen birth rates, there has been a dramatic decline in rates, with a 50% reduction since 2007.
+- While Hispanics still have a higher teen birth rate than their black and white peers, there has been a substantial decline in recent years.

 - Read more on the Trends in Teen Pregnancy section of the OAH website.